-With the NFL Draft’s early entry deadline coming up on Jan.
-14, along with coaching moves, transfers, injuries and recruiting moves still to take place, this top 25 ranking could look a lot different by May.
+While the NFL Draft’s early entry deadline has passed, coaching moves, transfers, injuries and recruiting moves are still taking place.
+And needless to say, this top 25 ranking could look a lot different by May once all of the personnel moves and changes are completed.
 However, the strengths and weaknesses for all 130 CFB teams are largely recognizable at this point.
 The early rankings take into account early schedule projection, overall team strength and where teams stand prior to spring practice.

 Way-Too-Early Top 25 College Football Rankings for 2019